Sexual Orientation

 Coming out can pose serious safety risks, particularly for young people who are not financially independent.
 Youth may face abuse and harassment if they come out.
 Some may be forced to leave home after coming out, which leads to much higher risks of homelessness, substance use, self-harm, and suicide.

-Research also shows that LGBTQ2S+ students are frequently not safe at school.
+Research also shows that 2SLGBTQI+ students are frequently not safe at school.
 Students report verbal and physical harassment and abuse from other people at school.
-For example, in recent surveys of students:
+For example, in a recent survey of Canadian students (2021):

-• 64% of LGBTQ2S+ students felt unsafe at school.
+- 48% of 2SLGBTQI+ students felt unsafe at school

-• 60% of LGBTQ2S+ students had been verbally harassed about their sexual orientation.
+- 42%% of 2SLGBTQI+ students had been verbally harassed about their sexual orientation

-• Nearly 10% of LGBTQ2S+ students heard homophobic comments from teachers daily or weekly.
+- Nearly 40% of students heard homophobic comments like “That’s so gay” daily

 For more statistics and information, see the Additional Resources page.